cb-nw-3/m4-4-react--effects/__lecture/lecture-2-effects.md

 ---

 Our Home component has some sort of event listener.
-It also has a link to the other route.
+It also has a link to the other route.When we go from Home to about, the Home component goes away and is removed from the html.
+However, the event listener, which is mounted on the window, remains.
+So everytime we go back to /home, the Home component gets added again and an event listener is added.

 ```js
 const Home = () => {